 What is a credit score?
 Simply put, it’s a number that rates your creditworthiness, or how much of a risk you might be to a lender.
 Like a test score, the higher the better.
 Depending on your age and your financial history, you may not have one yet.
-We’re here to answer your questions so that you can establish a good credit score that will work for you, not against you.
+We’re here to answer your questions so that you can establish a good credit score that will work for, not against you.

 What is a good credit score, and why does it matter?